-This course will introduce learners to marketing by providing a comprehensive overview of its function.
-The marketing concept and relationship to value will be used to provide context to the varying components of the marketing mix.
-An ethical and global approach to marketing principles will be embedded within each unit of study.
+This course will introduce learners to the marketing concept, the marketing mix, consumer behavior, and marget segmentation.
+An ethical approach to marketing principles will be embedded.

 MKTG-353 Market Research (3 Credits)

 In this application-based course, students investigate the role of research in the marketing decision making process.
 Topics include designing, conducting, and evaluating primary and secondary research using quantitative and qualitative methodologies.
 Prerequisite: 351.